PopicLab/insilicoSV/docs/use_cases.md

       allow_sv_overlap: True
 ```
 Here the INDEL and SNP definitions have the `allow_sv_overlap` parameter set to `True`, which allows them to be randomly placed within the DUP intervals.
-Note: SNPs and INDELs that are allowed to overlap SVs are always considered as occurring first in the simulation process.
+Note: SNPs and INDELs that are allowed to overlap SVs are always considered as occurring first in the simulation process, and they ignore the `min_intersv_dist` parameter.
 As such, they might be modified or even deleted by SVs that are placed later.
 Regardless of whether they are ultimately observable in the final genome, all simulated variants are included in the final VCF output.
+INDELs and SNPs with the `allow_sv_overlap` flag cannot overlap other INDELs and SNPs with the `allow_sv_overlap` flag.

 ### Example 8 - Divergence
 The divergence `*` symbol can be used to introduce point mutations in a duplicated sequence, causing it to differ from the original reference sequence.